largesingapour/vector-documentation/faq.md

 # ❓ Frequently Asked Questions

-Quick answers to common questions about Vector GPT.
+Quick answers to common questions about VECTOR AI and our Vector GPT chatbot.
 For detailed information, see our [documentation sections](#-documentation-links).

 ## 🚀 **Platform Basics**

+### What is VECTOR AI?
+VECTOR AI is a blockchain intelligence company that developed Vector GPT, an AI-powered chatbot for blockchain analysis and transaction capabilities.
+Our Vector GPT chatbot combines GPT AI with real-time blockchain data for intelligent analysis and automation.

 ### What is Vector GPT?
-Vector GPT is an AI-powered blockchain explorer with transaction capabilities.
-It combines GPT AI with real-time blockchain data for intelligent analysis and automation.
+Vector GPT is VECTOR AI's flagship chatbot product - an AI-powered blockchain explorer with transaction capabilities.

 ### Which blockchains are supported?
 Ethereum, Polygon, BSC, Arbitrum, Optimism, Base.
 More chains coming soon.